World In Paris

 If you are looking for world-famous castles near Paris, then visit Château de Versailles, the royal residence of the French Kings until the French Revolution.

-The Versailles Estate also includes a beautiful forest and the Trianons with the Queen’s farm where Queen Marie-Antoinette liked to play the peasant.
+The Versailles Estate also includes a beautiful forest (check out how to explore Versailles by bike) and the Trianons with the Queen’s Hamlet, where Queen Marie-Antoinette liked to play the peasant.
+Click here to read our Versailles guide

 Self-Guided Day Trip to Château de Versailles